dword-design/with-local-tmp-dir/README.md

 <!--/@-->

 <!--@pkg.description-->
 Creates a temporary folder inside CWD and passes the path to a function.
 Afterwards, the folder is removed.
-Especially useful for testing with real files.
+Especially useful for testing.
 <!--/@-->

 ## Installation